-In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I used to make as a teenager.
+In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I made as a teenager.

-The flavor still lingers on in my memory after a lapse of so many years.
+The flavor of these traditional cabbage rolls still lingers on in my memory after a lapse of so many years.
 (Imagine my son has already married!)
 I still vaguely remember the process and have tweaked it, including adding a thick sauce to glaze the cabbage rolls before serving.

 1. Prepare the cabbage